libssh2/libssh2/docs/libssh2_channel_receive_window_adjust.md

 # ERRORS

-In 1.0 and earlier, this function returns LIBSSH2_ERROR_EAGAIN for non-blocking channels where it would otherwise block.
+In 1.0 and lower, this function returns LIBSSH2_ERROR_EAGAIN for non-blocking channels where it would otherwise block.
 However, that is a negative number and this function only returns an unsigned value and this then leads to a strange value being returned.